tolicodes/articles/wip/modern-tdd.md

 ### Browser and Device Testing
 Browser/Device testing is a subset of E2E testing.
 This is to ensure that functionality works as expected on different browsers and devices.
 This is especially important whenever dealing with device specific functionality (ex: different components on iPad/iPhone)

-There are various "Virtual Browser" and "Virtual Device
+There are various "Virtual Browser" and "Virtual Device" providers which will help you with these tests.

+The main ones are:
+- BrowserStack
+- SauceLabs

+They will allow you to test using WebDriver.io (and Pickle abstractions of WebDriver) on virtually any device/browser combination.

+Browser/Device tests are written exactly like E2E tests, assuming there is a real backend.
+They are the closest

 ## Testing basics
 ### Have at least a basic test